CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-promtail.md

 {{% / alert %}}

 1. Log in to the application server.
-1. In file explorer, navigate to the extracted Grafana install folder performed as part of [Make Artefacts Available][].
 1. Run Windows PowerShell as Administrator.
-1. Change the directory to the Promtail folder by executing the following command:
+1. Change the directory to the folder where Promtail is running from, e.g. `CD C:\Promtail`.

-    ``` powershell
-        cd C:\Promtail
-    ```

 1. Remove the current Promtail installation by executing the following command:

     ``` powershell
         .\Remove-Promtail.ps1
     ```

-1. Open a File Explorer and navigate to `C:\Promtail`
+1. Open a File Explorer and navigate to the folder where Promtail was running from, e.g. `C:\Promtail`
 1. Delete the following files from the directory:

     * Install-Promtail.ps1